 Tip: A lot of aquarists use Krylon Fusion Paint in their aquariums to seal or paint homemade decorations.
 Kyrlon Fusion comes in a few colours as well as clear.
 So go ahead & use that old G.I Cobra Comander Figurine, just seal it first.

-Here is a great article by Thatpetplace.com that discusses a few other aquarium safe materials you can use when making your DIY aquarium decorations.
+Here is a great article by Thatpetplace.com that discusses how to decorate a fish tank with household items and a few aquarium safe materials you can use when making your DIY aquarium decorations.

 You’ll also need to make sure you clean everything well so you don’t introduce any contaminants into your tank.

-Now, let’s take a look at some cool homemade fish tank decoration ideas for your freshwater aquarium.
+Now, let’s take a look at some cool homemade diy fish tank decocration ideas for your freshwater aquarium.

 1. Clay or Cement Pots